 You can configure the laptop with a 10th-gen Intel Core i5 CPU with up to 8GB of RAM and a 256GB PCIe SSD.
 That’s good enough for homework and everything else a kid might need.
 The keyboard and touchpad meet Microsoft’s high standards, and the display is touch-enabled as well.

-Theis a great choice for an entry-level machine that’s small enough to be comfortable but big enough to be productive.
+The Surface Laptop Go is a great choice for an entry-level machine that’s small enough to be comfortable but big enough to be productive.
 And it’s not too hard on the parents’ wallet, either.

 Read our in-depth Microsoft Surface Laptop Go review